-Here are just a couple of examples of our attitude towards creating unique wedding photography.
+Here are just a couple of examples of our unique wedding photography.
 Nearly 30 years ago, we were the first wedding photographers in Minnesota to put two-page panoramas in our wedding albums.
 That was more than fifteen years before it became “normal” to do so.

 Light Painting Photography at Weddings

 Fast forward to the summer of 2016.
 We had three beautiful weddings that were held in really awesome locations.
-Each of them also had spots that looked great at night close by.
+Each of them also had spots that looked great at night.

 At all three weddings, I wanted to try something different.
 Instead of just taking a regular nighttime wedding photo, I wanted to try and light more of the scene in the finished wedding photograph.

-So our couples wouldn’t miss much of their wedding reception, the extra scene lighting would be done after they returned to their wedding reception.
-I knew it would be a lot of work in post-production, but I thought that it might create something that looked different from all other wedding photographs.
+The scene lighting would be done after the couple returned to their wedding reception.
+We don’t want our couples to miss much of their party.
+I knew it would be a lot of work in post-production, but I thought that it might create something that looked different from all other nighttime wedding photographs.
 So we gave it a try.

 Light Painting Wedding Photography at a Destination Wedding

 Our very first wedding photography light painting was created when we were the destination wedding photographers for Luke and Ashley.
-Their stunning destination wedding was held at the historic Grand View Lodge, in Nisswa, Minnesota just a little north of Brainerd.
+Their stunning destination wedding was held at the historic Grand View Lodge, in Nisswa, Minnesota just a little north of Brainerd, MN.

-The location I selected for what turned out to be our very first light painted wedding photograph was by the pretty waterfall in front of the Glacial Waters Spa.
+The location for what turned out to be our very first light painted wedding photograph was by the pretty waterfall in front of the Glacial Waters Spa.